 Your buyer agent will share with you everything that they find out from the listing agent so you have someone on your side when purchasing real estate.
 Call Jay Valento (562-413-7655) to arrange a free 30 minute buyer consultation to learn the benefits of having your own agent to represent you.

-Buyer Agency happens in one of two ways:
+Buyer Agents and Agency happens in one of two ways: